ekinyua/WildPedia/README.md

 ## Contributing

 We welcome contributions to WildPedia!
-Please see [`CONTRIBUTING.md`](./CONTRIBUTING.md) for guidelines on how to contribute.

 ## Figma Design